richorama/richorama.github.io/_posts/2014-12-31-languages.md

 # Conclusion

-I'm going to spend more time with clojure and elixir.
-They look interesting candidates for the next language.
+I'm going to spend more time with Go, Clojure and Elixir.
+They look like interesting candidates for the next language.

 In the meantime I'm just going to build stuff in node.